pawroman/links/README.md

 Links to programming related resources I found useful or interesting.
 A personal "awesome list".

+You can find out more about me at: [pawroman.dev](https://pawroman.dev)

 All the links are tested after every commit and weekly by [Travis](https://travis-ci.org/pawroman/links), but if you see anything that's not working, please let me know!